enzo-project/enzo-dev/doc/manual/source/user_guide/MakeOptions.rst

 ~~~~~~~~~~~~~~~~~~

 use-mpi-[yes\|no]
     Set whether to use MPI.
-[REQUIRED FOR ENZO]
 isolated-bcs-[yes\|no]
     Set whether to compile in isolated boundary conditions code
 tpvel-[yes\|no]